blockinator/NightStake/README.md

-# Cryptostake
+# Nightstake
 Code originally by The Bytecoin and Cryptonote Team, edited by System96

-## What is Cryptostake?
+## What is Nightstake?

-Essentially, Cryptostake is the same as the original Cryptonote protocol, but with Proof Of Stake added on to it.
+Essentially, Nightstake is the same as the original Cryptonote protocol, but with Proof Of Stake added on to it.
 So basically, it allows people to make POW/POS anonymous coins.
 I might make a entirely POS version of Cryptonote, we'll just have to see.

 ## Build instructions: